ha1tch/xtxt/README.md

 # English  | #French    | Spanish
 Hello      | Allo       | Hola
 ```
+(Please note that this is not a plain text file.
+The pipe characters are only for visualisation purposes.
+A multiplexed file reader would only read text lines
+from each stream separately)

-Or a rich text format with content separate from formatting
+Another possible example is a rich text format with content
-and style like:
+separate from formatting and style like:
 ```
 # Stream 1                        | # Stream 2
 With freedom and justice for all  | [justice] bold